xojs/xo/readme.md

 - [stylelint-config-xo](https://github.com/xojs/stylelint-config-xo) - Stylelint shareable config for XO with tab indent
 - [stylelint-config-xo-space](https://github.com/xojs/stylelint-config-xo-space) - Stylelint shareable config for XO with 2-space indent
 - [tslint-xo](https://github.com/xojs/tslint-xo) - TSLint shareable config for XO
+- [eslint-config-xo-typescript](https://github.com/xojs/eslint-config-xo-typescript) - ESLint shareable config for TypeScript to be used with eslint-config-xo
+- [eslint-config-xo-flow](https://github.com/xojs/eslint-config-xo-flow) - ESLint shareable config for Flow to be used with eslint-config-xo

 ## Support